Cartesian Fibrations of $(\infty,2)$-categories

-be a commutative diagram of \(\infty\)-bicategories whose vertical maps are both bicategorical fibrations and whose horizontal maps are bicategorical equivalences.
-Then \(p\) is an inner/outer (co)cartesian 2-fibration if and only if \(q\) is.
-In addition, an edge in \(\D\) is \(q\)-(co)cartesian if and only if its image in \(\E\) is \(p\)-(co)cartesian, and similarly a triangle in \(\D\) is left/right \(q\)-inner/outer if and only if its image in \(\E\) is so with respect to \(p\). \end{lemma} \begin{proof} We first note that since both vertical arrows are fibrant and cofibrant in the arrow category (with respect to the projective model structure), the existence of a levelwise equivalence from \(q\) to \(p\) implies the existence of a levelwise equivalence from \(p\) to \(q\).
-It will hence suffice to show that if \(p\) is an inner/outer (co)cartesian 2-fibration then so is \(q\).
+\begin{proof}[Proof of Proposition~\ref{prop:invariance}] We first note that since both vertical arrows are fibrant and cofibrant in the arrow category (with respect to the projective model structure), the existence of a levelwise equivalence from \(q\) to \(p\) implies the existence of a levelwise equivalence from \(p\) to \(q\).
+It will hence suffice to show that if \(p\) is a 2-inner/outer (co)cartesian fibration then so is \(q\).
 Now since weak equivalences between fibrant objects are preserved under base change along fibrations it follows from the 2-out-of-3 property that the map \(\D \to \E \times_{\B} \A\) is an equivalence of \(\infty\)-bicategories.
-The map \(\E' := \E \times_{\B} \A \to \A\) is then again an inner/outer (co)cartesian 2-fibration (Remark~\ref{rem:2-base-change}).
+The map \(\E' := \E \times_{\B} \A \to \A\) is then again a 2-inner/outer (co)cartesian fibration (Remark~\ref{rem:2-base-change}).
 We now factor the weak equivalence \(\D \xrightarrow{\simeq} \E'\) as a composite

 where the first map is a trivial cofibration and the second a trivial fibration.
-Then \(\D' \to \E' \to \A\) is a composite of an inner/outer (co)cartesian 2-fibration and a trivial fibration of scaled simplcial sets, and is hence itself again an inner/outer (co)cartesian 2-fibration.
+Then \(\D' \to \E' \to \A\) is a composite of a 2-inner/outer (co)cartesian fibration and a trivial fibration of scaled simplicial sets, and is hence itself again a 2-inner/outer (co)cartesian fibration.
 On the other hand, since \(\D \to \D'\) is a trivial cofibration and \(\D \to \A\) is in particular a bicategorical fibration we may solve the lifting problem

 so that we obtain a retract diagram of arrows

 Now by Lemma~\ref{lem:invariance-1} the map \(\D' \to \D\) preserves (co)cartesian arrows over \(\A\), and hence the fact that \(\D'\) has a sufficient supply of \(q'\)-(co)cartesian edges implies that \(\D\) has a sufficient supply of \(q\)-(co)cartesian edges.
 It is thus left to show that \(\D\) also has a sufficient supply of left/right \(q\)-inner/outer triangles.
 Solving a lifting problem of the form